alexgo-io/alex-v1-docs/trading-lending-and-borrowing/contracts/amm-pool-v2-01.clar.md

 * `MILD_EXPONENT_BOUND`
 * `MAX_POW_RELATIVE_ERROR`

-**Contract calls (interactions):**
-* `executor-dao`
+## Contract calls (interactions)

-Calls are made to verify whether a certain contract-caller is designated as an extension.
+* `executor-dao` Calls are made to verify whether a certain contract-caller is designated as an extension.

-* `amm-registry-v2-01`
-This contract is called to manage and configure the data and settings of AMM pools.
+* `amm-registry-v2-01` This contract is called to manage and configure the data and settings of AMM pools.
 In this document, it is referred to as the 'registry'.

-* `amm-vault-v2-01`
-This contract is called to execute token transfers during the reduction of positions and swapping operations.
+* `amm-vault-v2-01` This contract is called to execute token transfers during the reduction of positions and swapping operations.
 Additionally, calls are made to add fees charged to the reserves.

-* `token-amm-pool-v2-01`
-In operations to add or reduce positions, interactions with this contract involve minting and burning of LP (Liquidity Provider) Tokens and retrieving their balance amounts.
+* `token-amm-pool-v2-01` In operations to add or reduce positions, interactions with this contract involve minting and burning of LP (Liquidity Provider) Tokens and retrieving their balance amounts.
 In this document, it is referred to as the 'LP Token'.

-* Tokens (`token-x-trait`, `token-y-trait`, `token-z-trait`, etc.)
-During the process of adding positions and executing swaps, a trait is used to invoke the relevant tokens to perform the necessary transfers involved in the transaction.
+* Tokens (`token-x-trait`, `token-y-trait`, `token-z-trait`, etc.) During the process of adding positions and executing swaps, a trait is used to invoke the relevant tokens to perform the necessary transfers involved in the transaction.
 This trait is a customized version of the Stacks' standard definition for Fungible Tokens (`sip-010`), with support for 8-digit fixed notation.

-**Features:**
+## Features

-POOL features:
+### POOL features

-1) `create-pool`
-This function establishes a liquidity pool for a specified token pair (token-x/token-y).
-It starts by verifying that the `tx-sender` is not blacklisted through the `is-blocklisted-or-default` function [LINK XXX XXX XXX)].
+1. `create-pool` This function establishes a liquidity pool for a specified token pair (token-x/token-y).
+It starts by verifying that the `tx-sender` is not blacklisted through the `is-blocklisted-or-default` function \[LINK XXX XXX XXX)].
 Following this validation, the function delegates the pool creation task to the registry.
-Upon successful creation, the function automatically invokes `add-to-position` function [LINK XXX XXX XXX)] to initialize token positions for the specified pair within the new pool.
+Upon successful creation, the function automatically invokes `add-to-position` function \[LINK XXX XXX XXX)] to initialize token positions for the specified pair within the new pool.\
    **Input**:

 ```lisp
 (token-x-trait <ft-trait>)
 (token-y-trait <ft-trait>)